Ruin0x11/chroma/README.md

 Adapted from [this](http://macetech.com/blog/node/111) earlier project.
 All credit for the inital code and animations goes to the original authors.

 ## Usage
-The kernel module `snd_aloop` has to be enabled for music integration to work.
+For local testing, the kernel module `snd_aloop` has to be enabled for music integration to work.

 To start the server: